 The Implementation Plan translates the objectives of the Strategic Research Agenda (SRA) into tangible targets for the next three years and defines concrete funding and non-funding activities that will be carried out by the JPI HDHL in the coming years.

-The Implementation Plan 2019-2021 has been developed in a joint effort by the Management Board, Scientific Advisory Board (SAB), Stakeholder Advisory Board (SHAB) and the CSA partners responsible for this task.
+The Implementation Plan 2022-2024 has been developed in a joint effort by the Management Board, Scientific Advisory Board (SAB), and the Stakeholder Advisory Board (SHAB).
 The following aspects have been identified as being crucial for the success of JPI HDHL and will be addressed in detail in the different chapters:

 - Alignment at national, European, and international level including broader engagement and involvement of the member states to strengthen existing and build new partnerships;